tim-thimmaiah/make-it-rain/README.md

 # Make It Rain

-Fork of fitztrev's Make It Rain for Node.js + Hipchat
+Fork of @fitztrev's awesome Make It Rain.
+Refactored for Node.js + Hipchat.

 Get a random "make it rain" gif every time you get paid through Stripe.